2009–10 Eredivisie (women)

 The 2009–10 Eredivisie Vrouwen was the third season of the Netherlands women's professional football league.
 The league took place from 1 October 2009 to 19 May 2010 with six teams.
-AZ successfully defended the title and became champions for the third consecutive season.
+AZ (Alkmaar Zaanstreek) successfully defended the title and became champions for the third consecutive season.
 The 60 matches of the season had a 22,140 total attendance.

 Teams

 On 5 May 2009, Roda JC announced that financial problems led it to withdraw from the league after one season.
 The six founding teams played in the season.